EGA Blog

 Continue Reading

-Individual Correspondence Courses: Celebrating completions in Techniques for Canvas, English Smocking and More
+Individual Correspondence Courses: Celebrating completions in Design for Needlework and Schwalm Embroidery

-Four EGA members recently completed one of our Individual Correspondence Courses.
 The Individual Correspondence Courses offer stitchers a way to expand their skills, by learning a new technique or refining skills in a technique they already know.
 Courses can range from three to nine classes.
-There is frequent interaction with the teacher, as each lesson […]
+There is frequent interaction with the teacher, as each lesson requires that the student submit a piece for evaluation.
+Here, we […]

 Continue Reading